 Several episodes of interaction among the students demonstrated that the mention of emotive subject matter in the digital augmentation prompted a change in pace.
 For example, when the students read out the information contained in the note ‘Guns on the Common’, the mention of guns, as noted earlier, resulted in them excitedly interrupting one another and quickening their physical movement, making exaggerated gestures or jumping up and down.
 In another digital note,‘Windrush’, in response to the mention of Jamaica one student looked up from the iPad and into the distance, towards another pair completing the task.
 She shouted the name of one of the students in this other pair along with the instruction: “Go onto the Windrush”.
 She began to jog towards the pair.
 This was prompted by the student’s Jamaican heritage, the personal significance of this to her and her perception that it would have personal significance for other students, whose attention she drew towards the stimulus.
 In both of these examples, the quickened pace in response to an emotive stimulus was a material manifestation of excitement and in the latter case, an embodied act of asserting a shared identity.

 Visible features of the physical environment also prompted significant changes in the pace of activity.
 In one example, a student holding an iPad was walking quickly around the church, primarily looking down at the iPad, and then suddenly stopped walking when she noticed a wooden cross in the ground with an inscription on it.
 She pointed at the stake and made eye contact with the researcher to highlight her interest in this feature of the physical environment.
 The abrupt change in pace, along with the pointing gesture and facial expression, involving widened eyes, suggest that the connotations of the cross were emotive to the student.
 A similar change in pace as a result of physical stimuli occurred in other episodes where the students stopped walking abruptly in order to observe more closely the war memorial and the church plaque respectively.

+The relative slowness of the students’ interaction appeared to be key in the development of their empathetic reflections on people’s experiences of WWII.
+This was notable in relation to their textual reflection and interpretation of the images, which focused on both the physical qualities of the context depicted in the digital stimuli, and the identification of people’s emotions via their facial expressions and demeanor.
+Slowing down can be useful for the development of the contextual understanding necessary for historical empathy (Davis et al., 2001; Stuart, 2001), since learners have more time to investigate a particular part of the environment or a particular stimulus, and thereby build a more in-depth knowledge of what they are exploring.
+In addition, they have more time to reflect on what they have learned so far and make links that are crucial to building a credible historical interpretation of events and experiences of the past.

+The students’ engagement with the modal resources of the visual and written digital artefacts as well as stimuli in the physical environment prompted emotional engagement that manifested as changes in pace, which could, in turn, be useful for in-situ history learning.
+Notably, encountering emotive stimuli prompted students to either slow down – creating still spaces for knowledge-building, reflection and interpretation – or to quicken their interaction as part of an expression of excitement.
+These reactions, particularly the slowing down of interactions, supported students in processes of textual reflection, identification and the construction of productive links between the past and the present.